jfcere/ngx-nes-css/README.md

 **Components**

-As for now, the documentation for components usage consist of consulting the `demo` folder of this repository, more precisely the [app.component.html](https://github.com/jfcere/ngx-nes-css/blob/master/demo/src/app/app.component.html) file which contains each and every component with a few different way to use them.
+For documentation, you can refer to the demo page available @ [https://jfcere.github.io/ngx-nes-css/](https://jfcere.github.io/ngx-nes-css/) which includes collapsable code snippets.
+You can also directly consult the `demo` folder of this repository, more precisely the [app.component.html](https://github.com/jfcere/ngx-nes-css/blob/master/demo/src/app/app.component.html) file which contains each and every component with a few different way to use them.

-Code snippets will be added and demo will be improved in a near futur.

 ## Copyright and license